 These are standard for top tier providers, such as KnownHost.

 Because gamers would rather play than administer the server, a game server host should offer features like automatic updates, a choice of control panels for administration, software for 1-click installations, and KernelCare, which automates necessary updates to the operating system’s kernel without rebooting the server, as is usually required.

 As when considering reliability compared to price, time spent on server setup and administration is time not spent gaming.

 Leading hosting companies make their services easy to use with support from professional staff.
 Gamers should look for an established provider that monitors its services and offers support 24 hours a day, seven days a week if games are going to run at night or on weekends.

-KnownHost provides custom-built, secured and optimized dedicated servers, for game server hosting, built on industry-quality hardware including SSDs.
+KnownHost provides game server hosting, custom-built secured and optimized dedicated servers, for hosting games, built on industry-quality hardware including SSDs.
 Its network ensures high bandwidth with providers including Internap and Level 3, and KnownHost customers always get industry-leading security, uptime, and support.